mh2753/cassata-io/README.md

 ## Setup

-Download the binary for Linux and Mac OS here and unzip it.
+Download the lastest binary for Linux and Mac OS [here](https://github.com/mh2753/cassata-io/releases/download/v1.0/cassata-1.0-bin.tar.gz) and unzip it.
+Note the same binary has the worker and service applications.

-Edit the Service and Worker configurations in `$CASSATA_HOME/config` folder.
+Edit the Service and/or Worker configurations in `$CASSATA_HOME/config` folder.

 Go to `$CASSATA_HOME/bin` folder.